 The first forms of vaccination (against Smallpox) originated in 16th Century China and Edward Jenner successfully immunized an eight-year old boy against that same illness in 1796 by infecting him with a small amount of Cowpox material.
 In fact, the word 'Vaccination' derives from this practice, as the latin word for cow is 'Vacca'.
-The word 'Immunization' is used interchangeably with 'Vaccination', though the latter emphasizes the fact that there is increase in the ability of the immune system in the process.

 Most countries in the world currently run vaccination programs in which their populations are routinely administered with a series of vaccines from shortly after birth.
 Tetanus, Diptheria, Pertussis ('Whooping Cough'), Measles, Mumps, Rubella ('German Measles') and Polio are some of the most well-known diseases against which people are immunized in their early years.
 Smallpox - which is estimated to have killed over half a billion people in the past 100 years - had successfully been eradicated via the use of vaccines by the 1970s.
 One great benefit of immunization programs is that when the immunity of a population rises to over 80%, then that group as a whole takes on what is known as 'herd immunity', and even those who might be too vulnerable to receive a vaccination benefit from a degree of protection.